 The red foxes in the greater Yellowstone ecosystem are a subspecies known as the Rocky Mountain fox (Vulpes vulpes macroura).

-Although foxes are considered rabies vectors, almost all cases of rabies in U.S. raccoons happen in the eastern states.
-In 2015, only 5.9% of all wildlife rabies cases in the U.S. were foxes, and none of those cases happened in Montana, Wyoming, or Idaho.
+Although foxes are considered rabies vectors, in 2015 only 5.9% of all wildlife rabies cases in the U.S. were foxes.
+None of those cases happened in Montana, Wyoming, or Idaho.
 Bats and skunks are the primary rabies vectors in the greater Yellowstone ecosystem.